flythereddflagg/ait_exp/docs/SOP_versions/content/20-Measurement-and-Data-Collection.md

    - The heat gun should **only** be plugged in to the outlet when in use
    - Do not point the heat gun towards the ARIA at any time

-1. Extract, save and appropriately rename the video data between experiments (See Section refsec:vid_ex).
+1. Extract, save and appropriately rename the video data between experiments (See Section @sec:video-extraction).
 Remember to delete the video off the camera once you have made sure that it is saved to the computer.

 1. Once the next temperature is reached, allow the system to come to equilibrium

-      - The "Temp Ready" indicator in the TADA_UI window should turn green when the system has come to an acceptable equilibrated state
+      - The "Temp Ready" indicator in the TADA User Interface window should turn green when the system has come to an acceptable equilibrated state

 1. Once the system is at equilibrium, start this procedure over from step 1 (Measure Out Sample)

-## Shutdown
+## Shutdown {#sec:shutdown}